The television keeps shouting at me

 Adverts yell, rant, and rave, about utter garbage as if it were solid gold, and it was your last chance in the world to get your hands on it.
 Grossly inappropriate adult services adverts get shown, repeatedly, through G rated programs (“G” meaning a program for general exhibition).
 Often, with several of them in a row.
 That's another, more recent, annoyance—two or three of the same adverts jammed together in an advert break, just in case you weren't paying attention one, two, or seven minutes ago.
 Even the children's adverts can be grossly inappropriate, with a current one flogging off some waste-of-money-junk using the song “Rum and Coca Cola.”
 It's no wonder that modern kids have low attention spans, when they're subjected to this mindless drivel in dribs and drabs.

 Childrens shows are getting stupider and stupider.
 I made the mistake of turning on the set early one morning, to see stuff that could atrophy a brain in one viewing.
-With Purile humour, no real plot to the story, and many repeated scenes to pad the dross out, basically just a blinking lights show.
-Not to mention a number of adult cartoons that get shown as if they were for children (by the timeslots they air in, and the promotion of them), simply because they're an animated production.
+With purile humour, no real plot to the story, and many repeated scenes to pad the dross out, basically just a blinking lights show.
+Not to mention a number of adult cartoons that get shown as if they were for children (by the timeslots that they air in, and the promotion of them), simply because they're an animated production.
 And, no, we don't need something as saccharine as the Brady Bunch's patronising moralising, instead.
-What ever happened to decent story telling?
+But whatever happened to decent story telling?

 And when did it become okay for the audience to replace clapping, and cheering, with screaming like they're being horrifically assaulted?
 I'm really sick of hearing it.
 Screaming is something to be done under distress, it's something that makes my blood run cold, it makes you look out for who needs help.
 That's the normal reaction to hearing someone scream in terror.
 If you think screaming like a stuck pig at someone is an appropriate method of expressing support for them, try doing that to someone's face the next time they do something impressive.
 They'll think, rightly, that you're mentally defective.
 I can't imagine what's going through the heads of the production crew when they encourage their audiences to behave that way.
 If we'd behaved that way at school, we'd have got a right telling off for grossly inappropriate behaviour.